 Things To Do At Dinosaur Valley State Park

-When you first enter the park, life-size dinosaurs of T-Rex and the Brachiosaurus (Long Neck) are there to greet you, which to me are one of the main attractions in the park.
-Be sure to bring a picnic as there are plenty of picnic tables available –close to T-Rex at that!
+When you first enter the park, life-size dinosaurs of T-Rex and the Brachiosaurus (Long Neck) greet you, which to me are one of the main attractions in the park.
+Be sure to bring a picnic as plenty of picnic tables are available –close to T-Rex!
 It’s like having lunch with the dinosaurs.
-Don’t worry if you forgot something – the park store is close to the entrance and is stocked with several supplies and even fishing supplies if you plan on fishing.
+Don’t worry if you forgot something – the park store is close to the entrance and stocked with several fishing supplies if you plan fishing.

 Related: Scratch-off Travel Maps

 Finding Dinosaur Tracks At Dinosaur Valley State Park